5f0ne/ntrprtr/README.md

     "endianess": "little|big" // Default: little
 }

+// Apply endianess to given bytes
+// Specify if you want to interpret it as little or big endian {
+    "type": "endianess",
+    "endianess": "little|big" // Default: little
+}

 // Get the binary value of the given bytes.
 // Specify if you want to interpret it as little or big endian {